warriorone/DevCamp/HOL/dotnet/03-azuread-office365/README.md

 City Power & Light is a sample application that allows citizens to report "incidents" that have occurred in their community.
 It includes a landing screen, a dashboard, and a form for reporting new incidents with an optional photo.
 The application is implemented with several components:

 * Front end web application contains the user interface and business logic.
-This component has been implemented three times in .NET, NodeJS, and Java.
 * WebAPI is shared across the front ends and exposes the backend CosmosDB.
 * CosmosDB is used as the data persistence layer.